Make a Mini Gnome from Scraps

 Tiny Tiered Tray Gnome

 Here at Ruffles and Rain Boots, we have so much fun in the craft room, coming up with new and different things – but that does leave me with a ton of scraps.
-Yay for me that I hang onto some of those so I had a few little things to make this tiny tiered tray gnome in just a few minutes!
+A reader asked for smaller items she could put on the top of her smaller, kitchen tiered tray and of course I had to work on a mini gnome.

 RELATED READING: THE ORIGINAL NO-SEW FARMHOUSE GNOME TUTORIAL

-He’s short, but stable and has a great amount of character, which is exactly what makes him perfect for a farmhouse tiered tray gnome.
-So, grab your scrap bin and let’s get started.
+He’s short, but stable and has a great amount of character.
+Grab your scrap bin and let’s get started.

 tiny gnome tutorial for a tiered tray gnome